wsadza/metal/README.md

 > [!NOTE]
 > - This project acts as a glue, integrating multiple solutions and patterns.
-> - Online Gaming Streaming Platform.
+> - I'm just here to containerize it! 🐋

 # Metal